c0pperdragon/Amiga-Digital-Video/README.md

 When you use this and don't require the optional menu button (for expert use only), the whole installation is just done by plugging parts together.
 Depending on how you want to bring the HDMI signal out of the computer case, you may have to cut a hole in the case.
-But to keep the case original, you could also bring the cable out through some other openings (like the expansion port), or just do not close the case at all.
+Or to keep the case original, you could also bring the cable out through some other opening (like the expansion port), or just do not close the case at all.

 [Step by step installation instructions](installation/README.md)

 ## Compatibility

-The current adapter board and software work with PAL and NTSC Amigas that have an original (OCS) Denise.
+The current adapter board works with PAL and NTSC Amigas that have an OCS Denise (8362 variants).
-An updated version of the board is currently in development that will also support a DIP-48 SuperDenise chip (sorry, Amiga 600 users), but only as long as none of the ECS screen modes are used.
+An updated version of the board is currently in development that will also support a DIP-48 8373 SuperDenise (sorry, Amiga 600 users), but only as long as none of the ECS screen modes are used.

 Please note that the HDMI signal will not carry any audio.
 You still need to get the audio signal from